mukuldata/incubyte_tdd/README.md

 10. Test to check for numbers greater than 1000 :Passed
 11. Test for the new delimiter format :Passed
 12. Test for multiple delimiters :Passed
+13. Test for multiple delimiters with more than one char : Passed

+## Steps to run file:
+1. Fork repository
+2. Run node index.js